Blue-Rabbit-Vet/code-challenge/README.md

 3.And since the requirement wasn't complicated, nothing was really chanllenging in this applcation.

-4.I am used to separate the front and back end development, but for the small application like this, I choose Spring Boot + thymeleaf, because it integrated the front and back end very well.
+4.I am used to separate the front and back end development, but for the small application like this, I choose Spring Boot + thymeleaf, because Thymeleaf is a modern server-side rendered Java template engine, it integrated with back end very well.

 # How to run
 1. download and unzip the application